crate-crypto/rust-verkle/ipa-multipoint/docs/2-vcs-multipoint-arg.md

 ## Opening $g_2(X)$

-This optimisation allows us to reduce the proof size by one element, by revisiting $g(X)$ and opening at $g_2(X)$.
+This optimization allows us to reduce the proof size by one element, by revisiting $g(X)$ and opening at $g_2(X)$.
 The gist is that if we open at $g_2(X)$ then we do not need to send any evaluations since the verifier can compute this themselves.

 In particular, we opened the polynomial : $g_3(X) = g_1(X) + q \cdot g(X)$

 - First note that $g(X) = g_1(X) - g_2(X)$ which implies that $g_2(X) =g_1(X) - g(X)$
 - It is argued that if the verifier can open $g_2(X)$ at $t$ using $D = [g(X)]$, then this implies that $g(X)$ can be correctly opened at $t$ using $[g(X)]$.

-We now list out the full protocol using this optimisation.
+We now list out the full protocol using this optimization.

 ## Proof - Final